Jacksonville, Florida: Colleges and universities

 Jacksonville is home to a number of institutions of higher education.
 The University of North Florida (UNF), opened in 1972, is a public institution and a member of the State University System of Florida.
 Jacksonville University (JU) is a private institution founded in 1934.
-Edward Waters College, established in 1866, is the oldest college in Jacksonville and the state's oldest historically black college.
-Florida State College at Jacksonville is a state college and a member of the Florida College System, offering two-year associate's degrees as well as some four-year bachelor's degrees.
+Edward Waters University (EWU), established in 1866, is the oldest college in Jacksonville and the state's oldest historically black college.
+Florida State College at Jacksonville (FSCJ) is a state college and a member of the Florida College System, offering two-year associate's degrees as well as some four-year bachelor's degrees.
 The University of Florida has its second campus of the J. Hillis Miller Health Science Center in Jacksonville.

 Other colleges and universities in Jacksonville include Trinity Baptist College, and Jones College.
 Also in the area are St. Johns River State College, a state college with campuses in Clay, St. Johns, and Putnam Counties, and Flagler College in St. Augustine.
 The Mayo Clinic College of Medicine and Science also offers educational programs from its Mayo Clinic Jacksonville campus.

 Public libraries

-The Jacksonville Public Library had its beginnings when May Moore and Florence Murphy started the Jacksonville Library and Literary Association in 1878.
+The Jacksonville Public Library began when May Moore and Florence Murphy started the Jacksonville Library and Literary Association in 1878.
 The Association was populated by various prominent Jacksonville residents and sought to create a free public library and reading room for the city.

 Over the course of 127 years, the system has grown from that one room library to become one of the largest in the state.
 The Jacksonville library system includes the Main Library and 20 branches, ranging in size from the 54000 sqft West Regional Library to smaller neighborhood libraries like Westbrook and Eastside.
-The Library annually receives nearly 4 million visitors and circulates over 6 million items.
+The Library annually receives nearly four million visitors and circulates over six million items.
 Nearly 500,000 library cards are held by area residents.

 On November 12, 2005, the new 300000 sqft Main Library opened to the public, replacing the 40-year-old Haydon Burns Library.
 The largest public library in the state, the opening of the new main library marked the completion of an unprecedented period of growth for the system under the Better Jacksonville Plan.
 The new Main Library offers specialized reading rooms, public access to hundreds of computers and public displays of art, an extensive collection of books, and special collections ranging from the African-American Collection to the recently opened Holocaust Collection.